Savak (band)

 SAVAK is an indie rock band from Brooklyn, New York.
 Their debut album Best of Luck in Future Endeavors was released on Comedy Minus One in May 2016, garnering positive reviews in Magnet Magazine, Brooklyn Vegan, Noisey, Vol. 1 Brooklyn and Jersey Beat.
 The record received four stars in Mojo Magazine, who praised their "superior twin-guitar slash."
-Since then the band has released 3 additional albums on the Ernest Jenning) record label including Cut-Ups in 2017, Beg Your Pardon in 2018 and Rotting Teeth in the Horse's Mouth in 2020.
-SAVAK released their latest album Human Error / Human Delight in April of 2022 on their own record label, Peculiar Works Music.
+Since then the band has released 5 additional albums, with the next four coming out on the Ernest Jenning record label including Cut-Ups in 2017, Beg Your Pardon in 2018, Rotting Teeth in the Horse's Mouth in 2020 and Human Error / Human Delight in 2022.
+SAVAK released their latest album Flavors of Paradise in March 2024 as a split release on their own record label, Peculiar Works Music, along with Ernest Jenning.

 Sohrab Habibion of SAVAK was previously in the bands Obits and Edsel.
 Fellow singer and guitar-player Michael Jaworski spent time in both The Cops and Virgin Islands.
 Drummer Matt Schulz also serves a similar role with Holy Fuck.